ericharmeling/photoblocks/README.md

 * A label for the candidate image
 * A label for the image on the last block in the chain

-Each candidate image is sent through a basic image-recognition neural network provided by [TensorFlow](https://www.tensorflow.org/tutorials/image_recognition).
+Each candidate image is sent through a basic TensorFlow image-recognition neural network.
 If the label that you provide matches a string in output of the scored image, your node will start to solve the PoW algorithm.

 Nodes create new blocks by solving a Proof-of-Work (PoW) algorithm.
 To solve the PhotoBlocks PoW, the node finds